 Fewer than 4,000 prisoners in total were confined in Breendonk during its existence.
 Most of the non-Jewish prisoners were leftist members of the Belgian resistance or were held as hostages by the Germans.
 Several hundred people were murdered in the camp through torture, executions, and harsh conditions.
 In September 1941, the Belgian Communist prisoners were sent to the Neuengamme concentration camp.

 Jewish prisoners in Breendonk were segregated from other prisoners until 1942.
-Thereafter, they were transferred to the Mechelen (Malines) transit camp in Belgium, or deported to the Auschwitz-Birkenau extermination camp in Nazi-occupied Poland.
+Thereafter, they were transferred to the Mechelen (Malines) transit camp in Belgium, or deported to the Auschwitz-Birkenau killing center in Nazi-occupied Poland.

 With Allied forces approaching the camp, the Germans evacuated Breendonk in August 1944.
 The remaining prisoners were transferred to the Mechelen camp and then deported to camps in Germany and occupied Poland.